psemora/VRM-Programming-for-Robots-and-Manipulators/README.md

 # VRM
-Programming for Robots and Manipulators course.
+This repository contains seminar paper and two projects of Programming for Robots and Manipulators course taught in Institute of automation and computer science, Faculty of mechanical engineering, BUT.